 Create a Vintage-Inspired Hat Using a Wet Felt Technique

 When attempting a new DIY technique, it's essential to find a tutorial that is thorough and easy to follow.
 This wet felted hat tutorial from Felt Magnet provides all the resources necessary to teach someone how to shape a hat using a wet felt technique.
 Although this project requires some patience, the end result is a gorgeous and elegant cap that's perfect for a fancy night on the town.

 How to Use a Resist Shape to Make a Wet Felted Hat from Felt MagnetContinue to 12 of 18 below.

 Pull out the Sewing Machine for This Reversible Sun Hat

 While the majority of these DIY hat ideas require little sewing, we wanted to include a tutorial or two for ambitious seamstresses to try.
 This handmade hat tutorial goes through all the steps required to make a reversible sun hat.
 Once complete, you'll end up with two wearable hats instead of one.Continue to 13 of 18 below.

 Add Extra Fabric to a Trucker Hat

 Basic trucker hats can be customized easily.
 One way to make these hats one-of-a-kind is to add your favorite fabric to the front section.
 Kate from See Kate Sew wanted to add a floral touch to make this masculine hat a bit more feminine.
-Check out her tutorial to see how she adhered the fabric in a few simple steps.Continue to 15 of 20 below.
+Check out her tutorial to see how she adhered the fabric to the hat in a few simple steps.Continue to 14 of 18 below.